Subscribe to our mailing list

 The self-petitioning spouse:

-2. Must have been battered in the United States unless the abusive spouse is an employee of the United States government or a member of the uniformed services of the United States.
+2. The spouse is required to have been battered in the U.S. The only exception is if the abusive spouse is employed with the U.S. government or is a representative of the U.S. uniformed services.

 The self-petitioning child: